Mortimer333/Dito/documentation/REGISTER&LOAD.md

 other as its  nested inside of `<user-panel>`.
 We have to make sure to provide correct path to the component or it won't load properly.

-> There is an alternative to `register` which everyone should be aware of: `bulkRegister` which is very useful when
+> There is an alternative to `register` which everyone should be aware of: `bulk` which is very useful when
 > you have quite the amount of components with similar namespaces.
 [You can check it out here]().

 ### Start The Load